J. S. Crowther: Personal life and death

-J. S. Crowther married a fisherman's daughter, Richanda Barber (from Pakefield, Suffolk and 48 years his junior) in 1891 in Stanford-le-Hope, Essex.
+Crowther married a fisherman's daughter, Richanda Barber (from Pakefield, Suffolk, and 48 years his junior) in 1891 in Stanford-le-Hope, Essex.
 The marriage had no issue.

-J. S. Crowther died on 24 March 1893 in a nursing home in Southport.
+Crowther died on 24 March 1893 in a nursing home in Southport.
 His widow remarried three years after his death, and died in 1929 in Lowestoft, having spent the rest of her life in Suffolk.